waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Horizontal Push Anomaly 2 (Victory Road 2F):** At (4, 16), pushing the boulder from (5, 16) to (6, 16) did not move the player character, contradicting the general horizontal push rule again.
 - **Future Tool Idea:** A `multi_step_boulder_pusher` tool that can take a sequence of push commands (e.g., from the puzzle_strategist_agent) and execute them automatically.
 This would automate non-linear boulder puzzles.
-- **[FALSIFIED] Victory Road 2F (Eastern Puzzle @ 10,17):** The agent's hypothesis, based on a system directive, that the southern boulder at (5, 15) could be pushed through a secret passage at (9, 16) was incorrect.
-The push was blocked.
-The solution must involve the northern boulder at (6, 6).
+- **[FALSIFIED] Victory Road 2F (Southern Boulder):** All agent-led hypotheses regarding the southern boulder at (5,15) and (5,17) have been falsified.
+Attempts to push it east through presumed secret passages at (9,16), (9,14), and (6,17) were all blocked by impassable tiles.
+The solution must involve the northern boulder.
 - **[FALSIFIED] Victory Road 2F (Eastern Puzzle @ 10,17):** Hypothesis to push the northern boulder at (6, 6) upwards from (6, 7) failed.
 The boulder moved to (6, 5), but this is not a productive direction for the puzzle.

 - **Current Plan (Victory Road 2F @ 10,17):**